Data Security¶

 datafluxRum.startSessionReplayRecording()

-After updating the configuration, you can override HTML document elements using the following privacy options:
+After updating the configuration, you can override HTML document elements with the following privacy options:

-Mask User Input Mode: Masks most form fields such as input, text areas, and checkbox values, while recording all other text as-is.
-Inputs are replaced with three asterisks (***), and text areas are obfuscated with x characters.
+- Mask user input mode: Masks most form fields such as inputs, text areas, and checkbox values, while recording all other texts as-is.
+Inputs are replaced with three asterisks (***), and text areas are obfuscated with x characters retaining spaces.

 Note: By default, mask-user-input

-is the privacy setting enabled when session replay is turned on.
+is the privacy setting enabled when session replay is activated.

-Mask Mode: Masks all HTML text, user inputs, images, and links.
-Text on the application is replaced with X, rendering the page as a wireframe.
+Mask mode: Masks all HTML texts, user inputs, images, and links.
+Texts on the application are replaced with X, presenting the page as a wireframe.

-For data security considerations, regardless of the configured defaultPrivacyLevel
+For data security considerations, regardless of what defaultPrivacyLevel

-- Input elements of type password, email, and tel.
+- Input elements of password, email, and tel types;

 - Elements with the